dgeb/json-api/format/index.md

 ### Relationship URLs

-A resource's relationship **MAY** be accessible at a URL formed by appending `links/<relationship-name>` to the resource's URL.
+A resource's relationship **MAY** be accessible at a URL formed by appending `/links/<relationship-name>` to the resource's URL.
 This relative path is consistent with the internal structure of a resource document.

-For example, a photo's collection of linked comments should be accessible at:
+For example, a photo's collection of linked comments will have the URL:

 ```text
 /photos/1/links/comments
 ```

-A photo's reference to an individual linked photographer should be accessible at:
+A photo's reference to an individual linked photographer will have the URL:

 ```text
 /photos/1/links/photographer